 SBTech has in the past, and DraftKings may in the future, be exposed to certain market risks, including interest rate, foreign currency exchange and financial instrument risks, in the ordinary course of business.
-SBTech's exposure to interest rate and financial instruments risk is not material as of March 31, 2020.
-In addition, SBTech may face customer collection risk in the ordinary course of business.
-SBTech has been and continues to be exposed to foreign currency transaction risk related to its transactions in currencies other than the Euro.
-As a result of the Business Combination, DraftKings expects to be exposed to foreign currency translation risks in future periods, as it will be required to translate SBTech's results from Euro, SBTech's functional currency, to U.S. dollars, DraftKings' functional currency.
+SBTech's exposure to interest rate and financial instruments risk is not material as of December 31, 2019.
+In addition, SBTech may also face customer collection risk in the ordinary course of business.
+See Note 2 to SBTech's audited consolidated financial statements included elsewhere in this prospectus.